top of page

 Vilarnau Demi Sec Organic (50% Macabeo, 35% Parellada, 15% Xarel·lo)

-This one quite sweet but goes well with the dessert.
+This one is quite sweet but goes well with the dessert.

 Flourless chocolate cake with licor café pearls, crema deorujo, créme anglaise and flor di latte ice cream.